Ed joins Jeff Altman on the No B.S. Job Search Advice podcast to talk about “Starting a New Job: Ideas for Launching in Your New Role.”

 Research tells us that how we define something dictates the activities we subscribe to it.
 There is a famous example from the turn of the 19th century that illustrates this point.
 In an effort to change how the public perceived his company, the president of a railroad company declared, “We are not a train company – we are a transportation company!”
 Suddenly, by viewing his organization as a provider of transportation and not just an owner of trains, he created new customer perspectives and business opportunities.

 The frequency and pace of change in your organization, the exponential growth of your professional transparency, your lack of energy to connect with others while employed (visibility), and your lack of energy regarding your performance assessment (value), all create professional risks for you.
 With increased turbulence in your organization resulting in roles, responsibilities, and relationships changing with great frequency, your ability to benefit from the development of organic relationships (ones that grow naturally over time) or purposeful relationships (ones that you proactively create with a goal in mind) is being seriously eroded.

-While networking is the most effective strategy for individuals looking to land a new job and for self-employed business owners to generate revenue, networking is significantly less effective for employed business professionals who are seeking ways to grow within their current organization.
+Networking may be the most effective way for individuals looking to land a new job and for self-employed business owners to create revenue.
+However, networking is significantly less effective for employed business professionals seeking ways to grow in their current organization.